ambonvik/cimba/README.md

 * *Free*: Cimba should fit well into the budget of most research groups.

 ### What can I use Cimba for?
-It is a general-purpose discrete event library, in the general spirit of a 21st century descendant of Simula67.
+It is a general-purpose discrete event library, in the spirit of a 21st century descendant of Simula67.
 You can use it
 * as a collection of fast random number generators,
 * as a purely event-oriented simulation world view,